Windows 10 Power Options and Intune – we do see a few queries in the community space on this topic.

 - CSP node available to create a custom OMA-URI profile

-- ADMX template settings available in Intune
+- ADMX template settings are available in Intune

 you can always rely on your good old friend – PowerShell 🙂

-Manage Windows 10 Power Options using PowerShell script from Intune – Example Scenario
+Manage Windows 10 Power Options using PowerShell script from Intune – Example Scenario.

 - Set “Turn off the display” to Never and Never